morriso1/tspecscores/README.md

-A python package for calculating tissue specificity metrics such as 'tau', 'specificity measure (SPM)', 'Tissue-specificity index (TSI)' and 'z-score'
+A simple python for calculating tissue specificity metrics such as 'tau', 'specificity measure (SPM)', 'Tissue-specificity index (TSI)' and 'z-score'